Thursday, May 30, 2019

 1974 - White edges Derr at Sedalia; Utz Wins Twin 25’s

 Sedalia, Mo.
-(May 28, 1974) - Not to be outdone by USAC drivers Don White and Ernie Derr, Sedalia sprint car driver Bill Utz and Gene Gennetten of Gladstone, Mo., ran side-by-ide to finish 1-2 in each of the 25-lap segments of super-sprint racing at the Missouri State Fairgrounds.
+(May 28, 1974) - Not to be outdone by USAC drivers Don White and Ernie Derr, Sedalia sprint car driver Bill Utz and Gene Gennetten of Gladstone, Mo., ran side-by-side to finish 1-2 in each of the 25-lap segments of super-sprint racing at the Missouri State Fairgrounds.

 White and Derr cast family ties aside as the two brothers-in-law from Keokuk, Iowa, dueled fender-to-fender in the 100-lap United States Auto Club late model stock car feature, held Monday after rain Sunday washed out any attempt at racing.